marchoy/focus-stacking/README.md

 # Focus Stacking
 Focus stacking is an image processing technique where a series of images focused at multiple planes are combined allowing full control over depth of field.
 In this project, focus stacking is implemented to generate an all-in-focus image.
-The implementation is done in four stages: image capture, alignment, in-focus detection and blending.
+The implementation is done in four stages: image capture, alignment, in-focus detection, and blending.

 ### Image Capture
 A series of images of a static scene are captured at differing focal depths.